top of page

 What are GLP-1 medications?

 GLP-1 receptor agonists (like Ozempic, Wegovy, and Mounjaro) were originally developed to treat type 2 diabetes.
-They mimic a natural hormone that helps regulate blood sugar, slow digestion, and increase feelings of fullness.
+They mimic a natural gut hormone that helps regulate blood sugar, slow digestion, and increase feelings of fullness and reduce appetite.

-These medications are now being prescribed more often for weight loss, PCOS, insulin resistance, and more.
-And yes, they can feel like a game changer - quieting food noise, easing binge urges, and interrupting the binge-restrict cycle.
+These medications are now being prescribed more often for weight loss, PCOS, insulin resistance, and related conditions.
+And yes, they can feel like a game changer: quieting food noise, easing binge urges, and interrupting the binge-restrict cycle.

-But here's the thing: lasting transformation goes far beyond what a medication can do alone.
+But the newer research is very clear on one thing: the best outcomes come when GLP‑1s are paired with nutrition, lifestyle and behavioural support, not used in isolation.
 If we approach GLP-1s with a "diet mentality", aka focusing solely on restriction and weight loss, we risk missing the bigger picture.
 The number on the scale might go down, but our relationship with food, our bodies, and our overall well-being can still be trapped in old, unhelpful patterns.

 No matter how effective medication can be, it can’t rebuild trust in your body.
-It can’t untangle years of dieting, fear of food, or that constant pressure to shrink yourself.
+It can’t untangle years of dieting, fear of food, heal body shame or internalised weight stigma.

-My mission is to help you build sustainable results that nourish your body and soul, whether you're using GLP-1s or not.
-This means stepping away from the diet rules and instead cultivating a powerful, intuitive connection with your body.
+My mission is to help you build sustainable results that nourish your body and your nervous system, whether you stay on GLP‑1 long‑term or not.

 Ready to go beyond the GLP-1 hype?
-Your holistic coach's guide to sustainable results is here.
+Your holistic guide to using GLP‑1s is here.
 Let's dive in.

 The diet industry tells us that thinness equals health, happiness, and success.
 And with those messages literally everywhere, it's easy to carry that mindset into GLP-1 use, focusing only on the number on the scale.